adriaandotcom/goodbyerecruitment.com/README.md

-# goodbyerecruitment.com
+# Goodbye recruitment!

-The recruitment platform for developers
+The recruitment platform for developers.

 * Criteria for job searches / job offer page
     * Avarage FTE of developers